Skip to Content

 Steering Committee on Practice Guidelines, American Psychiatric Association (2006).
 Treating Eating Disorders: A Quick Reference Guide.
 Arlington, VA: American Psychiatric Publishing.

-Yager J, et al. (2006).
-Practice Guideline for the Treatment of Patients With Eating Disorders, 3rd ed.
+Yager J, et al. (August 2012).
+Guideline Watch: Practice Guideline for the Treatment of Patients With Eating Disorders, 3rd ed.

 Current as of: